Hatshepsut: The woman who dared to become pharaoh

 To try and make her position as ruler acceptable, she emphasized her connection to the god Amun.

-She knew that if she could successfully produce convincing propaganda that could explain that she was authorised to be pharaoh by the gods themselves, then she might win over her subjects.
+She knew that if she could produce convincing propaganda which could explain that she was authorised to be pharaoh by the gods themselves, then she might win over her subjects.

 It was so big that it dwarfed similar temples nearby.
-Also, Hatshepsut set up smaller chapels within the boundaries of the Karnak temple, as well as erecting four large obelisks in front of the temple gates as well.
+Also, Hatshepsut set up smaller chapels within the boundaries of the Karnak temple, as well as erecting four large obelisks in front of the temple gates.

-In addition, she had a grand new gate added to Karnak, with is known as the 'eighth pylon' today.
+In addition, she had a grand new gate added to Karnak, which is known as the 'eighth pylon' today.

 Hatshepsut memorial chapel